-As the deadlines for these new vehicle emission rules approach, commercial vehicle owners and transportation managers are facing the challenge of preparing their fleets to comply with these regulations.
-Working with a trusted third-party provider like Ryder to understand CARB requirements and spec the right vehicles will help you ensure your operations stay in compliance, while meeting your business needs.
+As the deadlines for these new vehicle emission rules approach, commercial vehicle owners and transportation managers are facing the challenge of transitioning their fleets to comply with these regulations.
+Working with a trusted third-party provider like Ryder is a strategic move toward seamless compliance while reaping the benefits of expertise, resources, and industry experience.

-As an established leader in the commercial transportation industry, Ryder possesses in-depth knowledge of these emerging regulations, and the challenges and opportunities they present.
-Trusting Ryder allows you to leverage a wealth of expertise on compliance considerations, zero-emission vehicle technologies available in the marketplace, and the latest regulatory developments.
+As an established leader in the commercial transportation industry.
+Ryder possesses in-depth knowledge of these emerging regulations, and the challenges and opportunities they present.
+Trusting Ryder allows you to leverage a wealth of expertise on compliance considerations, ZEV technologies available in the marketplace, and the latest regulatory developments.
 We are here to help you make informed decisions, avoid potential pitfalls, and evolve your fleet to meet your company's needs.

 Transitioning to ZEVs involves more than just procuring new trucks.
-It requires a comprehensive approach that aligns with a company's operational needs.
+It requires a comprehensive approach that aligns with a companys operational needs.
 Ryder specializes in providing customized fleet solutions based on individual company requirements.
 This includes fleet leasing and dedicated transportation solutions, as well as truck rental with vehicles that comply with new CARB rules.
 From vehicle selection and financing options to maintenance and charging infrastructure, Ryder tailors a comprehensive plan that addresses CARB regulations while minimizing disruptions to business operations.
 Ryder closely monitors regulatory changes and our approach to compliance can help you stay ahead of updates and ensure that your fleet meets the latest requirements.